Pearl Davis Boatwright -- Orangeburg

+Surviving to cherish Pearl's memories are beloved and dedicated sister, Wilma McCoy of Orangeburg; brother-in-law, Talmadge Coleman of Columbia; Dorothy Hodges, a beloved longtime friend and caregiver; a host of cousins, nieces, nephews, family and friends.

+Visitation will be held from 1 to 7 p.m.
+Saturday, Aug.
+1.

-The family requests that condolences be expressed via telephone to her sister, Ms. Wilma McCoy, at 803-536-0016, or Simmons Funeral Home and Crematory of Orangeburg.
-In an effort to adhere to all COVID-19 precautions, the family requests that you do not visit the residence.
+In an effort to adhere to COVID-19 precautions regarding social distancing, the family requests that condolences be expressed via telephone to her sister, Mrs. Wilma McCoy, at 803-536-0016, or Simmons Funeral Home and Crematory of Orangeburg, SC.

 Online condolences may be sent to www.simmonsfuneralhome.com.